sderosiaux/every-single-day-i-tldr/README.md

 Here, I list all the articles, blog posts, pages I've read, or videos I've watched, that I found interesting.

 To find it later, I add a little description —or just a critique.
 It's like a huge shared bookmarks registry!
+Just need to Ctrl+F.

-It's mostly about Scala, Java, Javascript, backend and frontend in general, big data, and technology. :muscle:
+It's mostly about Scala, Java, Javascript, backend and frontend in general, big data, DDD, and technology. :muscle:

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil: